iwteih/planningpoker/README.md

   Story point is editable and can be save to JIRA card.

 ### Usage
-1. Double click PlanningPoker.exe to open the GUI.
+1. Double click PlanningPoker.NET.exe to open the GUI.
 It takes a second to retrieve current user in the machine.
 You can adjust your role in the profile section.
 2. Join game
    * If you are a moderator, click "Server" tab, then click "Start".
 If service can start successfully, a green round indicator will show in "Start" button, and the service IP will show up as well.